Chipper-Technologies/graviton/lib/firebase/README.md

 flutter build web --dart-define-from-file config/prod-web.json --release
 ```

-The `--dart-define-from-file` flag loads the JSON and makes nested values available as compile-time constants.
-For example, `firebase.apiKey` reads the `apiKey` from the `firebase` object.
+The `--dart-define-from-file` flag loads the JSON and makes values available as compile-time constants.
+The JSON keys use dot notation (e.g., `"firebase.apiKey"`) which can be accessed via `String.fromEnvironment('firebase.apiKey')`.

 ### 3. CI/CD Integration